Salmo obtusirostris: Appearance and anatomy

 The most obvious characteristic of the Adriatic trout is an elongated snout.
 It also has a small and fleshy mouth, relatively large scales and high body depth.
 The color of the body varies between subspecies, it is mostly green with red and black dots.
 There are no vertical stripes that are common in brown trout of the Adriatic Sea drainages that can be found.

 Conservation

 Adriatic trout are threatened by excessive damming, hybridization with introduced species and overfishing.
 In the river Neretva, natural hybrids (named kosor by locals) between Adriatic and brown trout can be found.
-Hybridization was also confirmed experimentally (Kosorić & Vuković.
-1969).
+Hybridization was also confirmed experimentally.
 Adriatic trout prefers rivers with more water and wide riverbed.
 Adriatic and brown trout have different spawning times that overlap only slightly every few years, which is why natural hybridization is not widespread and both species live sympatrically in the same rivers.